ArjoNagelhout/cuboid/README.md

                 - RoundedCuboidRenderer `Renders a cuboid`
             - ClipboardController
             - PropertiesController `Logic for rendering reflected property fields for objects that are selected in the scene`
-            - RealityColor `Color stored either as RGB or HSV (so that no data is lost while editing)`
-            - RealityDocument `Main entrypoint for the data the user can create and store`
+            - RealityDocument `Main entrypoint for the data the user can create and store (contains a scene of objects)`
             - RealityDocumentController `Storing and loading a RealityDocument from disk`
-            - RealityDocumentFileInformation
             - RealityObject `A selectable object inside the RealityDocument`
             - RealitySceneController `Rendering a scene and instantiating RealityObjects when loaded`
             - Selection `A simple hashset`